Louis Aldrich

 Louis Aldrich, né Salma Lyon, (October 1, 1843 – June 17, 1901) was a stage actor who later became president of the Actors' Fund of America.

 Biography

-Aldrich was born at sea while his mother was on her way from Germany to the United States.
-He was later adopted by a family living in Cincinnati, Ohio.
-He attended Whitewater College in Wayne County, Indiana through 1857.
+Aldrich was born on 1 October 1843.
+According to a 1913 profile in The New York Clipper, he was born "on the state line" of Ohio.
+However, George Earlie Shankle records in his 1955 book on American nicknames that Aldrich was born at sea while his mother was sailing from Germany to the United States.
+Shankle also writes that Aldrich was later adopted by a family living in Cincinnati, Ohio.
+He attended Whitewater College in Wayne County, Indiana, through 1857.

 Career as child actor

 He went on tour as a child actor playing Richard III, Macbeth, and Shylock, Claude Melnotte, Young Norval and other heroes of the classic drama before 1857, being billed under various titles, such as "The Ohio Roscius" and "The Boy Prodigy."
 His name was Salma Lyon, but he finally took Louis Aldrich as his legal and professional designation.

 He joined the juvenile March Players of St. Louis, Missouri, from 1858 through 1863, being billed as "Master Louis"; went with them in 1860 to California; and thence to Australia and New Zealand, where they remained two years and a half.
 In 1863 the troupe returned to California and disbanded after playing in San Francisco for four weeks.

 He then joined Maguire's Opera House Company in San Francisco, California.
 He remained there from 1863 through 1866.